You say rutabaga? Swede? We say turnip! Here's how to deal with this thick-skinned Irish favorite and the best way to cook it

 Step 2: Place the rutabaga on a cutting board.
 Using a sharp knife, slice the vegetable in half.
 I like to cut through the central stalk, to create two halves that are easy to lay flat on the cutting board.

 Step 3: Turn each half onto its flat side, then cut it into 1/2-inch-thick semi-circles.
-Throw away the first and last piece which are covered in thicker skin.
+Throw away the first and last pieces which are covered in thicker skin.

 Step 4: Use a paring knife to remove the outer skin of each semi-circular piece.
 This method is much easier than trying to peel a rutabaga with a potato peeler – really a mission impossible.